Fakula/Open-Power-Shell/README.md

 I often do code-Snippets.

-They are free to use, - you can use it on your own.

 Licence -> i want to improve my code, my coding skills. - so if you know how to improve the code, i want to know it that everyone can use this "spring".